hotosm/learnosm/_posts/en/beginner/0200-12-28-start-josm.md

 computer, and the basic tools for drawing maps.
 In the next two chapters, you will learn two methods for mapping your town or village:
 GPS and Field Papers.
-Then, we will return to JOSM and using the information we collected, we will add information to OpenStreetMap.
+Then, we will return to JOSM and using the data we collected, we will add information to OpenStreetMap.

 [JOSM website]: /images/en/beginner/03_start-josm/en_beg_03_start-josm_image00_josm-website.png